🟫 K-12 Schools to Higher Education

 This resource is part of my continuing series of issue advocacy guides at Plainly, Garbl.
 You’ll find 60 more—including voting rights, executive overreach, environmental protection, worker rights, peace and diplomacy, education, and disaster relief—at Advocacy Groups by Issue.
 Check back occasionally for new issues and updated guides.

-K–12 Public Education Equity & Funding
+K–12 Public Education Equity and Funding

 National Education Association (NEA)